• Skip to primary navigation

 For this recipe I've gone with red bell peppers and zucchini as I think they taste really good together.

-Other herbs that would work well are basil, thyme, cilantro and oregano to name a few!
+Other fresh herbs that would work well are basil, parsley, thyme, cilantro and oregano to name a few!
+(Dried herbs also work well.)

 FLAVOUR COMBINATIONS